Matisse-Consortium/p2obt/doc/modules/options.rst

    modules/query
    modules/utils

-The global settings for :mod:`p2obp` are contained in a dictionary and can be changed by the user.
-Hereafter follows a list of all the availabe options that can be changed and their default values as seen in the script :mod:`options`.
+The global settings for :python:`p2obp` are contained in a dictionary and can be changed by the user.
+Hereafter follows a list of all the availabe options that can be changed and their default values as seen in the script :python:`options`.

 Logger Settings
 ===============